pascalboestfleisch/weather-web-app/README.md

 # WeatherDate

-This project was generated with Angular.
+This project was made with Angular

 ## Minihackathon